-Donors with a history of hepatitis (yellow jaundice) on or after their 11th birthday, may not donate unless the cause was not a virus.
-Intranasal cocaine use and exposure to someone with viral hepatitis are reasons for a one (1) year deferral.
-Administration of medication not prescribed to you, intravenously (IV) is reason for permanent deferral.
+Donors with a history of Hepatitis (yellow jaundice) on or after their 11th birthday, may not donate unless the cause was not a virus.

 Persons with heart or lung disease who have symptoms or activity restrictions should not donate.
 However, you may be eligible if you have recovered from cardiac, pulmonary (lung) or vascular surgery and have no physical restrictions; medical clearance from your physician may be required.

 Any individual who has HIV/AIDS, has had a positive test for HIV/AIDS, or has come into sexual contact with someone diagnosed with HIV/AIDS, is not eligible to donate blood.

 Anyone who has taken drugs or money for sex even once in the last year is not eligible to donate.

 Anyone using an IV needle for drugs that are not prescribed, even once, is not eligible do donate.

 Individuals diagnosed with Lyme Disease are accepted if no longer under a doctors care.

 Donors are accepted the day after the last dose, if recovered from the condition for which it was prescribed.

 Click here for a listing of medications that prevent you from donating.